simplystats/simplystats.github.io/_posts/2016-04-11-publishing.md

 comments: true
 ---

-_Editor's note - This is a chapter from my book [How to be a modern scientist](https://leanpub.com/modernscientist) where I talk about some of the tools and techniques that scientists have available to them now that they didn't before_
+_Editor's note - This is a chapter from my book [How to be a modern scientist](https://leanpub.com/modernscientist) where I talk about some of the tools and techniques that scientists have available to them now that they didn't before._

 ## Publishing - what should I do and why?